 An enduring monument ensures lasting memories of a loved one.
 Philpott Funerals provides headstones and monuments in Coonamble with its own on-site monumental mason.

 For some people, the cost of a funeral may place an immediate financial burden on the family.
 This could affect the family both emotionally and financially.

 One option to avoid any financial impact from a funeral is a funeral bond investment, which will give you peace of mind knowing you have the money set aside to meet some or all of the costs of future funeral expenses.

 Funeral bonds can be set up allowing you to prepare for the costs of a funeral well in advance of the need to draw on the bonds.
 Philpott Funerals offer a range of pre-arrangement and funeral bond options.
 The most common is the Funeral Plan Bond.
 This is a simple, safe and highly effective way to put money aside and accumulate funds to help meet the cost of funeral expenses.
 The FuneralPlan Bond is capital guaranteed by Lifeplan and may have valuable tax and social security advantages.

 If you would like to discuss the options available to you, please contact us at Philpott Funerals.

 The caring staff at Philpott Funerals & Monumental Masons in Coonamble understand that the time following a death is stressful, confusing and difficult.
 To help families cope with this difficult time, our funeral home staff have prepared this guide of what to expect following a death, from calling an ambulance and contacting Philpott’s, through to the...

 In accordance with the Fair Trading Regulation Act NSW, and to ensure transparency in respect of pricing, refer below or click on the link to view our pricing and disclosure document.
-Information required pursuant to Part 2, Division 2 of the Fair Trading Regulation 2019, As at 1 February 2020 Cremation (GST inclusive) Burial (GST...
+Information required pursuant to Part 2, Division 2 of the Fair Trading Regulation 2019, As at 1 June 2023 Cremation (GST inclusive) Burial...